baccigalupi/deno_jaxs/README.md

-# deno_jaxs
+# Jaxs

-Rebuild of Jaxs using Deno
+Rebuild of Jaxs using Deno.